 Meanwhile the r.e. agency disappears and you don’t manage to contact them anymore.

 How to avoid scams

 The scams don’t happen frequently, don’t worry!

-Be aware of scams, Airbnb will never ask you to make bank transfer, even if it seems like the Airbnb website and be careful of people you get from Facebook groups that offer you rent an apartment in Milan with a quite cheap monthly price.
-When it is “to good to be true, it usually is!”.
+Be aware of scams, Airbnb will never ask you to make a bank transfer.
+Even if it seems like the Airbnb website is trust worthy.
+Be careful of apartments you get from Facebook groups that offer you a rental apartment in Milan with a quite cheap monthly price.
+When it is to good to be true, it usually is!
 You can always ask Airbnb if it’s a valid announcement/ house, but if you send them money already, the police can’t help you get the money back.
-Im sorry to say it happens to a lot of people.
+I’m sorry to say it happens to a lot of people.

 There are always more bars and restaurants offering a free WiFi.

 – from Italian real estate agencies – in short term rental websites – and directly from Italian landlords

 RentalMilan.com can’t be included in any of the 3 typologies, or better, we have some aspects similar to all the 3!
 That’s what makes RentalMilan.com different from other rental agencies.